peterjnz/icscybertn/SummitInfo.md

 -	All panellists are experienced security practitioners and are expected to have the good judgement required to manage risk for the organisation they represent

 ## Round Tables
-We will run a number of round tables at the NZ ICS/OT Cyber Summit 2023.
+We will run a number of round tables at the NZ ICS/OT Cyber Summit.

 Current line-up:
 tbd

 If you would like to run a round-table and/or have a topic to suggest, please email summit@icscyber.org.nz

-The round table facilitator is expected to lead an informal open discussion session with ~up to 15 NZ ICS/OT Cyber Summit 2023 participants.
+The round table facilitator is expected to lead an informal open discussion session with ~up to 15 NZ ICS/OT Cyber Summit participants.
 There is no specific format expected.
 There are no expectations apart from creating a space for constructive discussion.
 There will be no reporting back to anyone.
 Once the round table finishes, all attendees will head to afternoon tea and the facilitator obligations will end.

 The intent is to build the community defence through (appropriate) sharing and create connections in the NZ ICS/OT security community, leveraging from international experience where possible.

 ## Finances
-Speakers, committee members, panellists, facilitators, and supporting personnel are not paid and support the NZ ICT/OT Cyber Summit 2023 as volunteers.
+Speakers, committee members, panellists, facilitators, and supporting personnel are not paid and support the NZ ICT/OT Cyber Summit as volunteers.
 Speaking fees or travel costs will not be paid.

 The annual summit is a ticketed event.
 Funds from the event go towards event costs as well as administrative costs for the group.